jamesmh/PersonalBlog/source/_posts/What-I-ve-Learned-So-Far-Building-Coravel-Open-Source-NET-Core-Tooling.md

 # P.S

-I've been building [Coravel Pro](https://www.pro.coravel.net/) which is a suite of professional admin tools to help you kickstart and manage your next ground-breaking .NET Core app!
-Check out the [landing page](https://www.pro.coravel.net/) to see the features and keep up-to-date with the project.
+I've been building [Coravel Pro](https://www.pro.coravel.net/) which is a suite of professional admin backend tools to help you kickstart and manage your next ground-breaking .NET Core app!
+Check it out!

 # Keep In Touch